micmejia/bible-dump/AMPC/Mark/Mark 6.md

-So they threw themselves down in ranks of hundreds and fifties [with the [^r]regularity of an arrangement of beds of herbs, looking [^s]like so many garden plots].
+So they threw themselves down in ranks of hundreds and fifties [with the regularity of an arrangement of beds of herbs, looking like so many garden plots].